IT20121556/ElectroGrid/README.md

 # ElectroGrid

 # About our project?
-Our project is based on a company who funds the inventors to build their precious products and also help them to sell the products in companies online platform.
+ElectroGrid (EG) is the company who maintains the power grid of the country.
+Our task was to develop a highly scalable online platform for the EG users.
+So, in this assignment we identified four different functions to build web services such as Customer Service, Employee Service, Payment Service, and Power Details Service.

 #  The technologies we used were